 After a bone marrow transplant is completed, some people experience a condition called “Graft-versus-host Disease.”
 This is a serious condition that causes its own set of symptoms, which palliative care can also help.

 It is never easy to go through a bone marrow transplant.
 But palliative care is there to help you even before your bone marrow transplant process begins.
 Some palliative care treatments for transplant include medicines that relieve pain, help you sleep, manage shortness of breath and help you relax.

 Palliative care also treats your emotions by teaching you coping skills and helping you manage your fear or anxiety.
 Palliative care is proven to make a big, positive difference in how you feel.

 Learning that you need a bone marrow transplant can be very shocking.
 And adjusting to the idea of both the treatment and your underlying condition can also be very hard.
 This is true not only for you, but also for your family.

 It is important to remember that your palliative care team is 100 percent there for you.
-Because your palliative care team will be with you every step of the way, they will help you better cope with the very real challenges of having a bone marrow transplant.
+Because your palliative care team will be with you every step of the way, they will help you cope with the challenges of having a bone marrow transplant.

 How to Get Palliative Care